 Process for Eligibility Appeals

-Applicants who are denied METROLift service have the right to appeal METRO’s decision.
-Appeals must be received within 60 days of the notification of denied eligibility.
+Applicants who are denied METROLift service, or are granted Temporary Eligibility have the right to appeal METRO’s decision.
+Appeals must be received within 60 days.
+To appeal the suspension you can request an appeal hearing.

 METROLift Eligibility Appeals